Heinrich von Littrow: Life

-In 1857 von Littrow was promoted to frigate captain and stationed in Trieste.
+In 1857 Littrow was promoted to frigate captain and stationed in Trieste.
 In addition to his official duties, he was also culturally involved.
 In addition to his regular popular science lectures, he was also instrumental in founding the Schiller Association in Trieste.
 With its diverse activities, this association was an important social center of the city for many years.

-Littrow was friends with the composer Franz von Suppè.
-The text for the popular aria Hab ich nur deine Liebe, die Treue brauch ich nicht in von Suppè's operetta Bocaccio from 1879 does not come from the librettists Friedrich Zell and Richard Genée, but from von Littrow.
+Littrow was a friend of the composer Franz von Suppè.
+The text for the popular aria Hab ich nur deine Liebe, die Treue brauch ich nicht in Suppè's operetta Bocaccio from 1879 does not come from the librettists Friedrich Zell and Richard Genée, but from Littrow.
 He had already published the short poem in 1857 under the title Liebe und Treue in his volume of poems Aus der See.
-In his poetry von Littrow often called for the unity of men, exalted the multiculturalism of Ciotta's Fiume in which he lived and spoke against all nationalisms and in favour of what he saw as a universalist and humanist mission for his homeland.
+In his poetry, Littrow often called for the unity of mankind, exalted the multiculturalism of Ciotta's Fiume in which he lived, and spoke against all nationalisms and in favour of what he saw as a universalist and humanist mission for his homeland.

-Von Littrow was hired by Freiherr Karl Ludwig von Bruck as captain for the Austrian Lloyd.
-For a few years Littrow drove for this in the Adriatic regular service until he was entrusted with the management of the nautical academy in Trieste.
+Littrow was hired by Freiherr Karl Ludwig von Bruck as captain for the Austrian Lloyd.
+For a few years, Littrow commanded vessels for this in the Adriatic regular service until he was entrusted with the management of the nautical academy in Trieste.

 Heinrich von Littrow died on 25 April 1895 at the age of 75 years in Abbazia.